Unified Fourier-based Kernel and Nonlinearity Design for Equivariant Networks on Homogeneous Spaces: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge financial support by the grants NSF TRIPODS 1934960, ARO MURI W911NF-20-1-0080, ONR N00014-17-1-2093, and ARL DCIST CRA W911NF-17-2-0181.
-We also thank Adrien Poulenard for his help on Tensor Field Networks implementation and all reviewers for their constructive feedback.
+We also thank Carlos Esteves and Adrien Poulenard for their help, and reviewers for constructive feedback.